 RE-ENTRY REQUEST FORM This form is to be submitted by the student to request permission to re-enter a nursing program after an extended leave of two (2) to three (3) semesters.
-Students who have been on leave for four (4) or more semesters must request readmission by submitting a Readmission Application.
+Students who have been on leave for four (4) or mosemesters must request readmission by submitting a Readmission Application.
 Date: Student Name: Student ID#: Email Address: Phone: NOTE: It is the student's responsibility to maintain current contact information (address, email, phone) with Madison College.
-Semester requesting re-entry: Spring Summer Fall Campus requesting re-entry: Goodman South (PN only) Fort Atkinson Reedsburg Truax Watertown When did you complete your most recent nursing class?
+Semester requesting re-entry: □Spring □Summer □Fall Campus requesting re-entry: □Goodman South (PN only) □Fort Atkinson □Reedsburg □Truax □Watertown When did you complete your most recent nursing class?
 Were you in good academic standing during your last completed semester (i.e. did not receive a failure or withdrawal)?
-ALL REQUESTS FOR RE-ENTRY ARE ON A SPACE-AVAILABLE BASIS

-By signing, I certify that all the above information and statements are true to my knowledge.
+ALL REQUESTS FOR RE-ENTRY ARE ON A SPACE-AVAILABLE BASIS Student Signature & Agreement By signing, I certify that all the above information and statements are true to my knowledge.
 I understand that: submission of this form is a formal request to re-enter into the nursing program, and submission of this form does not guarantee re-entry in the subsequent semester.
 I understand that requests are granted on a space available basis and may require me to enroll into courses at a different campus location than the campus previously deemed my "home campus."
 If granted re-entry, I understand that I will need to successfully complete individualized refresher training prior to participating in program courses.

-ADN: Amy Broihahn, Program Director, at albroihahn@madisoncollege.edu PN: Erin Kupkovits, Program Director, atekupkovits@madisoncollege.edu
+Student Signature: Date: Submission Instructions Please submit your completed form to: ADN: Amy Broihahn, Program Director, at albroihahn@madisoncollege.edu PN: Erin Kupkovits, Program Director, at ekupkovits@madisoncollege.edu Questions?

-Questions?
 For further assistance, visit the School of Nursing Office or call 608-246-6780